Humber - Market Weighton Junction

 Address is taken from a point 681 yards away.

-Humber - Market Weighton Junction is a major waterways place at the junction of the Market Weighton Canal with the River Humber.
+Humber - Market Weighton Junction is a notorious waterways junction.

 Why not log in and add some (select "External websites" from the menu (sometimes this is under "Edit"))?